jessekyemting-byte/containerized-guestbook-app/Readme.md

 ## Docker Compose Explanation

-Docker Compose manages the lifecycle of both services from a single `docker-compose.yml` file.
+I use Docker Compose to manage the lifecycle of both services from a single `docker-compose.yml` file.
 Rather than running containers manually with long `docker run` commands and hand-crafted network flags, Compose handles environment variables, build contexts, port mappings, and dependencies declaratively.

 ## Docker Network Explanation

-Both containers communicate over a custom bridge network named `guestbook-network`.
-External traffic can't reach Redis directly through this network.
+I isolated both containers on a custom bridge network named `guestbook-network`, which blocks external traffic from reaching Redis directly.
 The Flask app connects to Redis using the service name `redis` as the hostname, so no hardcoded IP addresses are needed.

 ## Docker Volume Explanation

-A named volume called `redis-data` is mounted to `/data` inside the Redis container.
+I mounted a named volume called `redis-data` to `/data` inside the Redis container.
 This keeps guestbook entries on the host regardless of what happens to the container — restarts, replacements, and full teardowns all leave the data intact.

 ## Docker Scout Results

-Image analyzed: `kyemtingguestbook-app-web:latest`
+I ran Docker Scout against `kyemtingguestbook-app-web:latest`:

 * **Base image:** `python:3.10-slim` (linux/amd64)
 * **Packages audited:** 150 total, 12 with flagged vulnerabilities